Do not be afraid any longer; only believe. – Mark 5:36

 What happens next is remarkably vivid, beautiful, and poignant.
 The original words that Jesus spoke in Aramaic are preserved for us.
 Taking the little girl’s hand in His, Jesus said, “Talitha Koum.”

-In difficult, challenging, or even horrific circumstances we have a choice between fear and faith.
-When we exercise faith, the face of Jesus is not too far off.
+In difficult, challenging, or even horrific circumstances, we can choose between faith and fear.
+When we exercise faith, the face of the Lord Jesus Christ is not too far off.

 35 While He was still speaking, they came from the house of the synagogue official, saying, “Your daughter has died; why trouble the Teacher anymore?”

 36 But Jesus, overhearing what was being spoken, said to the synagogue official, “Do not be afraid any longer, only believe.”